ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

         return struct.unpack(format_str, stream.read(4))[0]

     except struct.error:
-        # Capture the exception and convert it in a more appropriate type
+        # Capture the exception and convert it to a more appropriate type
         raise InvalidPfmFileFormat("impossible to read binary data from the file")
 ```